Neck Injury Solicitors — Scotland

 Here are a few common examples of accidents that could result in neck injuries.

-- Lifting heavy objects: You can strain your neck muscles when lifting very heavy loads, causing sprains or soft tissue injuries.
+• Lifting heavy objects: Straining your neck muscles when lifting heavy loads can cause sprains or soft tissue injuries.

-- Car accidents: Sudden jolts or whiplash from collisions can injure neck muscles and ligaments.
+• Car accidents: Sudden jolts or whiplash from collisions can injure neck muscles and ligaments.
+In Scotland, road traffic accidents are among the most frequent causes of neck injuries; our car accident claims team handles these regularly.

-- Lack of safety equipment: A lack of protective gear can leave your neck exposed in dangerous environments, leading to potential impact or strain injuries during workplace accidents.
+• Lack of safety equipment: Insufficient protective gear can leave your neck exposed in dangerous environments, leading to potential impact or strain injuries during workplace accidents.

 Making a Claim

-Neck injuries range in severity from whiplash to possible paralysis.
-As well as being painful, they can also lead to further complications involving the back, spinal cord, shoulder injuries and head trauma.
+Neck injuries range in severity from a whiplash injury to possible paralysis.
+As well as being painful, they can also lead to further complications involving the cervical spine, back, spinal cord, shoulder injuries and head trauma.

 You are eligible to claim compensation if:

-- The accident was caused due to the negligence of a third party.
+• The accident was caused by the negligence of a third party.

-- Gather evidence: Your solicitor will help you to collect accident reports, medical evidence, videos or photos of the accident, witness statements, financial records, and proof of loss of income.
+• Gather evidence: We will help you to collect accident reports, medical evidence, videos or photos of the accident, witness statements, financial records, and proof of loss of income.

 When claiming compensation for a neck injury, our no-win, no-fee policy means that you don’t pay any solicitor fees if we don’t secure neck injury compensation payouts.